vbotka/ansible-freebsd-jail/README.md

 - ansible.posix
 - community.general

 ### Other

-- Preconfigured network, firewall and NAT is required.
+- Preconfigured network, ZFS, firewall and NAT is required
-- ZFS is recommended.

 ### Recommended